-Dr. Scholl's makes the thickest insoles we tested, with the UltraCool insoles providing a high level of cushion and comfort but taking up the most space in our shoes.
-The insoles from EasyFeet with their hard, TPU arch support also take up a good amount of space in our shoes, making both of these models more suitable for work shoes or other higher-volume footwear.
+Dr. Scholl's makes the thickest insoles we tested, with the Dr. Scholl's UltraCool insoles provide a high level of cushion and comfort but take up the most space in our shoes.
+The EasyFeet Arch Support insoles with their hard, TPU arch support also take up a good amount of space in our shoes, making both of these models more suitable for work shoes or other higher-volume footwear.

 Our reviewers judged the "feel" of each pair of insoles as objectively as possible, noting the specific features of each insole that can be felt no matter your arch type or size.
 However, what the longer-term "feel" of each insole will be is sure to be different for different users.
 We were partial to insoles that provided good support with a light amount of cushion for comfort and assessed which insoles performed the best in both categories for this portion of our review.

 While we loved the silicone layer of cushion in the Dr. Scholl's Running Insoles, the pronounced padding under our metatarsal felt strange.
-We preferred the Currex for their shock absorption and lack of protruding padding for specific parts of the foot.
-The Walk-Hero's heel cup is too wide for our reviewer's heels, causing our foot to rub against the edge of the insole, which caused discomfort.
+We preferred the Currex RunPro for their shock absorption and lack of protruding padding for specific parts of the foot.
+The Walk-Hero Comfort and Support's heel cup is too wide for our reviewer's heels, causing our foot to rub against the edge of the insole, which causes discomfort.

 The insoles we tested had unique constructions that were specific to what they aimed to provide.
 Some had many features, with targeted areas of padding, the use of multiple different materials, and claims to cure all foot pain, while others were simpler in design and function.

-While our reviewers loved the Spenco insoles for their price, they do feel a bit flimsy in their construction.
-While they have a nice level of cushion out-of-the-box, with a lack of any firmer support they are likely to wear down quickly.
-The Powerstep Pinnacle and Walk-Hero were the most simple designs we tested, with no additional features besides heel cups, arch support, and a light cushion.
+While our reviewers loved the Spenco Cross Trainer insoles for their price, they do feel a bit flimsy in their construction.
+They have a nice level of cushion out-of-the-box, but lacking any firmer support, they are likely to wear down quickly.
+The Powerstep Pinnacle and Walk-Hero Comfort and Support insoles were the most simple designs we tested, with no additional features besides heel cups, arch support, and a light cushion.